sandromikautadze/spam-filter/README.md

 That's where "Bayes" comes into play.
 From Bayes' theorem, we know that
 $$P(C_k|X_1, \dots, X_n) = \frac{P(X_1, \dots, X_n|C_k)P(C_k)}{P(X_1, \dots, X_n)}$$

 We can notice that our $evidence$, i.e. the denominator, does not depend on the class variable $C_k$ and it is always constant.
 So we can drop the denominator and introduce a proportionality, instead of keeping an equality.
 This change will not affect at all the the ability to classify correctly the class variable.
+The model arrives at the correct classification as long as the correct class is more probable than any other class; hence class probabilities do not have to be estimated very well.
 So we are left with
 $$P(C_k|X_1, \dots, X_n) \propto P(X_1, \dots, X_n|C_k)P(C_k)$$

 That's where the "Naive" assumption comes into play: we assume that the observations $X_1, \dots, X_n$ are conditionally independent given the class variable $C_k$.